 All my cars are kept in perfect technical and visual condition.
 And when comparing a simple Vectra with the GTS model – you can clearly see the sporty lines and aggressive character.
 It gets even better when you get inside of one, turn the key and hear the growl of the massive V6 engine.
 The power output is nothing spectacular, but those 164 kW will surely cheer you up.

-I live in a small town, so Stanced cars are really rare here, thank god I have internet, it is what brought me into the Stance culture.
-Initially I was afraid to modify the Opel, it did take me some time to make the decision.
-A lot of people think that Stanced car are impractical, and totally stupid, but for me – the car is not just meant to travel from point A to point B. It’s more of Lego, just for grownups.
+I live in a small town, so Stanced cars are really rare here, thank god I have the internet, it is what brought me into the Stance culture.
+Initially, I was afraid to modify the Opel, it did take me some time to make the decision.
+A lot of people think that Stanced car is impractical and totally stupid, but for me – the car is not just meant to travel from point A to point B. It’s more of Lego, just for grownups.
 Stance for me is almost like art, and art for different people means different things.

 Roman started with AME Shallen WX wheels in 8.5J up front and 9.5J in the rear.
 The wheels I currently drive on were initially welded by the factory that makes them.
 So in order to make the wider, I had to cut, disassemble, buy new lips and put it all back together.
 The end result made the wheels 10.75J wide up front and 12.25J in the rear.
 The job was not easy, but surely worth it.

 In every project there comes a time when you want to scrap everything and start over.
-And ideally – I would like to bring the car back to stock, sell it and start from scratch, just with a different car, but I think I’m stuck with this Opel, so the plan for next season is to add splitter all around, a little bit more of lows.
+And ideally – I would like to bring the car back to stock, sell it and start from scratch, just with a different car, but I think I’m stuck with this Opel, so the plan for next season is to add splitter all around, a few more lows.